Anekemuthep/ZykovAlgebraLibrary/README.md

 ## About zykovEngine

-The `zykovEngine` is inspired by A. A. Zykov's pioneering 1949 algebraic approach to graph theory in `General Properties of Linear Com- plexes`, and featured in the recent 2025 work by A.Bustamante et al. titled `A Zykov algebra approach to clique propagation:
+The `zykovEngine` is inspired by A. A. Zykov's pioneering 1949 algebraic approach to graph theory in `General Properties of Linear Complexes`, and featured in the recent 2025 work by A.Bustamante et al. titled `A Zykov algebra approach to clique propagation:
-Classifying clique complexes in graphs`, [to be published soon in Discrete Mathematics, Algorithms and Applications].(https://www.worldscientific.com/doi/abs/10.1142/S1793830925500806).
+Classifying clique complexes in graphs`, [to be published soon in Discrete Mathematics, Algorithms and Applications](https://www.worldscientific.com/doi/abs/10.1142/S1793830925500806).
 With the modern elegance of JavaScript, this library breathes life into graph expressions, offering an intuitive way to interact with and visualize them.

 ### Features:
 - 🚀 **Simple Operations**: Effortlessly perform graph algebraic operations like addition and multiplication.